SSoelvsten/adiar/docs/zdd.md

 ### `bool is_empty(zdd A)`
 {: .no_toc }

-Whether *A* is the always empty set Ø. This is merely shorthand for `is_false(A)`, i.e. `is_sink(A) && !value_of(A)`.
+Whether *A* is the empty set Ø. This is merely shorthand for `is_false(A)`, i.e. `is_sink(A) && !value_of(A)`.

 ### `bool is_null(zdd A)`
 {: .no_toc }

-Whether *A* is the always is the null set {Ø}.
+Whether *A* is the is the null set {Ø}.
 This is merely shorthand for `is_true(A)`, i.e. `is_sink(A) && value_of(A)`.

 ## Set elements